jtvhk/alfred-screen-sharing/README.md

 ### Copyright and Licensing

-The Screen Sharing icon is the property of Apple, Inc.
+The Screen Sharing icon is the property of Apple, Inc. All other assets are the property of their respective owners.